Life of Pi (film): Filming

-Post-production
+Visual effects

-The lead visual effects company for Life of Pi was Rhythm & Hues Studios (R&H).
+The main visual effects company for Life of Pi was Rhythm & Hues Studios (R&H).
 3D effects for the film were created by a team of R&H artists in Los Angeles, Mumbai, Hyderabad, Kuala Lumpur, Vancouver and Kaohsiung.

 The R&H VFX supervisor Bill Westenhofer said that discussions of the project began with Ang Lee in August 2009.
 Westenhofer noted that Lee "knew we had done the lion in the first Narnia movie.
 He asked, 'Does a digital character look more or less real in 3D?'
 We looked at each other and thought that was a pretty good question."
 He also stated that during these meetings, Lee said, "'I look forward to making art with you.'
 This was really for me one of the most rewarding things I've worked on and the first chance to really combine art with VFX.
 Every shot was artistic exploration, to make the ocean a character and make it interesting we had to strive to make it as visually stunning as possible."
-Rhythm & Hues spent a year on research and development, " building upon its already vast knowledge of CG animation" to develop the tiger.
+Rhythm & Hues spent a year on research and development, "building upon its already vast knowledge of CGI animation" to develop the tiger.
 The British Film Institute's Sight & Sound magazine suggested that, "Life of Pi can be seen as the film Rhythm & Hues has been building up to all these years, by taking things they learned from each production from Cats & Dogs to Yogi Bear, integrating their animals in different situations and environments, pushing them to do more, and understanding how all of this can succeed both visually and dramatically."

 Artist Abdul Rahman in the Malaysian branch underscored the global nature of the effects process, saying that "the special thing about Life of Pi is that it was the first time we did something called remote rendering, where we engaged our cloud infrastructure in Taiwan called CAVE (Cloud Animation and Visual Effects)."

-Additional visual effects studios that worked on the film include MPC, yU+co, Buf, Crazy Horse Effects, Look Effects, Christov Effects, Lola VFX, Reliance Mediaworks, and Stereo D.
+Additional visual effects studios that worked on the film include Moving Picture Company (MPC), yU+co, Buf, Crazy Horse Effects, Look Effects, Christov Effects, Lola VFX, Reliance Mediaworks, and Stereo D.

 Music

 The film's musical score was composed by Mychael Danna, who previously wrote the music to Lee's films The Ice Storm and Ride with the Devil.
-A soundtrack album of the music was released by Sony Classical Records on 16 November 2012.
+A soundtrack album of the music was released by Sony Classical Records on November 16, 2012.
 The album features the track "Pi's Lullaby", which was co-written by Danna and Bombay Jayashri, who performs the song in Tamil.